Essential business documents for UK solar panel installers in 2026

 • move completed work into the finance record

 Those same records also support the finance rhythm behind Making Tax Digital.
-For a Solar Panel Installer business, when the customer record, receipts for materials and fixings and subcontract costs, invoices and payment notes sit together, updating the bookkeeping record stops feeling like a separate investigation.
+For a solar panel installer business, when the customer record, receipts for materials and fixings and subcontract costs, invoices and payment notes sit together, updating the bookkeeping record stops feeling like a separate investigation.

 What to keep digital